gcostese/GSOM-traffic/README.md

 # Lax-Hopf approach for solving Generic Second Order Models (GSOM) in traffic flow modeling

-These codes are based on the paper
+These codes are based on the following paper:

 Guillaume Costeseque, Jean-Patrick Lebacque,
 A variational formulation for higher order macroscopic traffic flow models: Numerical investigation,